 Engagement is any activity students undertake as a part of their academic studies.
 Engagement is important for your success in your course and ensuring you are keeping up with your studies.

 Engagement monitoring is how the university ensures you are interacting with your studies both on campus and off campus for UKVI regulations.
 We need to monitor your on-campus engagements to demonstrate that you are in the UK and engaging with your studies.
-This is to ensure you are following UKVI regulation and keeps your visa safe.
+This is to ensure you are following UKVI regulations and keeps your visa safe.

 The requirements